IanGlass/Haptic-Feedback-Rangefinder/README.md

 # Case

-The device consists of a Li battery, motor, PCB, switch, button, HC-SR04 and two case halves which can be 3D printed from PLA and super glued together.
+The device consists of a (top to bottom) a top case piece, the HC-SR04 sensor, the populated PCB, a Li battery, the motor and the bottom piece.
+The case is 3D printed from PLA and can be super glued together.

 <p align="center">
 <img src="https://github.com/IanGlass/Haptic-Feedback-Rangefinder/blob/master/Case/Assembly-2.JPG" width="420">